 Now let’s get started!

 Growing a vegetable garden can take some time.
 Have your child keep a journal of plant growth, either through words or pictures.
-This will not only keep your child interested, it will help you keep track of when your plants should be harvested.
+This will keep your child interested and will help you keep track of when your plants should be harvested.
 All that is left to do now is sit back and eat your veggies.
 If your children weren’t eating their vegetables before, I guarantee you they will be eating their vegetables now!

 Then check out these fun kid’s book with garden, fruit and vegetable themes see the Children’s Book Corner.